 Afghanistan: Conflict Metrics 2000-2018

-The current fighting in Afghanistan has shown all too clearly that the Taliban was sincere in announcing in late April that it was rejecting participation in a peace progress and starting a new spring offensive.
-It has only had limited success so far, but has taken at least one more district and has launched a major attack on Farah.
-Peace seems no closer now than it has at any point in the past.
+The recent fighting in Afghanistan has shown all too clearly that the Taliban was sincere in announcing in late April that it was rejecting participation in a peace progress and starting a new spring offensive.
+It has only had limited success so far, but has taken more districts.
+In spite of a brief Ramadan ceasefire, peace seems no closer now than it has at any point in the past.

-One key question is whether the Taliban can make major new gains in the course of 2018?
-So far, the reporting is very mixed, Official reporting by the Government and the ISAF and US command seems over-optimistic, but Taliban statements seem equally over-ambitious.
-Equally serious questions exist, however, over how much of Afghan territory is disputed, controlled by the government, or controlled by the Taliban and other rebels.
+One key question is whether the Taliban can make major new gains over the course of 2018.
+So far, the reporting is mixed.
+Official reporting by the Government and the ISAF and US command seems overly-optimistic, but Taliban statements also seem overly-ambitious.
+Equally serious questions also exist over how much of Afghan territory is disputed, controlled by the government, or controlled by the Taliban and other rebels.

-The Burke Chair at CSIS has updated a survey of key combat metrics and official U.S. summary assessments of the war since its beginning to cover the period from January to May 2018.
+The Burke Chair at CSIS has again updated a summary historical survey of key combat metrics and official U.S. summary assessments of the war since its beginning to cover the period from January to June 2018.
 This survey is entitled Afghanistan: Conflict Metrics 2000-2018, and is available on the CSIS web site here.

 This survey now traces a long history of official and NGO efforts to portray the course of the war, and provides comparisons of current reporting on government and Taliban success through mid-May 2018– drawing heavily on work by the UN, U.S. government, ISAF, NGOs, and media sources – notably work in the Long War Journal.

-Like the original survey, the updated version indicates there is little prospect that a combination of Afghan government, U.S., and allied forces can defeat the Taliban and other insurgent and terrorist forces, or will be defeated by them.
+Like the original survey, the updated version indicates there is little prospect that a combination of Afghan government, U.S., and allied forces can defeat the Taliban and other insurgent and terrorist forces, or that the Afghan government, U.S., and allied forces will be defeated by them.
 The conflict has become a war of attrition which can drag on indefinitely, and can only be ended through some form of peace negotiation or the sudden, unexpected collapse of either Afghan government or threat forces – a transition from a war of attrition to a war of exhaustion on one side.

 The survey does not provide dramatic new insights into the course of the war: A war of attrition is a war of attrition, but it does warn that the U.S. either failed to properly assess the war from the period after 2003, when the Taliban began to return as a major threat through U.S. plans, to the present.
 It raises raise serious questions about the combat metrics the United States and its allies have used throughout the war, and the degree that these have been consciously or unconsciously politicized to overstate success or support efforts at withdrawal.